+Admission

-Admission Applicants should have a bachelor's degree from an accredited college or university with course work in English composition, humanities, science, and social science; a minimum grade point average of B, overall and in the student's major; an appropriate level of achievement on the Graduate Record Examination; and three letters of recommendation to be addressed to the Department of History.
+Applicants should have a bachelor's degree from an accredited college or university with course work in English composition, humanities, science, and social science; a minimum grade point average of B overall and in the student's major; an appropriate level of achievement on the Graduate Record Examination; and three letters of recommendation to be addressed to the Department of History.
 (Application forms and information can be acquired upon request to the Department of History.)

 Students who do not satisfy the admission requirements can be admitted to the program provisionally.
-Provisional status must be removed, however, by action of the History Department Graduate Committee prior to registration for a second semester (or equivalent hours) of graduate work.
+Provisional status must be removed, however, by action of the history department Graduate Committee prior to registration for a second semester (or equivalent hours) of graduate work.
 The Graduate Committee may also require applicants lacking sufficient undergraduate course work in history to undertake a specified number of undergraduate courses in history in addition to the requisite course work for the M.A. degree.

+Grades

-Grades Grades in courses counting for credit toward this degree shall be no lower than B- (2.8 on a scale of 4).
+Grades in courses counting for credit toward this degree shall be no lower than B- (2.8 on a scale of 4.0).

-Requirements Students electing to earn their M.A. in history in United States or non-United States history will need to complete 30 credit hours, at least 24 of which must be in history and 14 of which must be in history courses at the 500 level.
+Students electing to earn their M.A. in history in United States or non-United States history will need to complete 30 credit hours, at least 24 of which must be in history and 14 of which must be in history courses at the 500 level.
 Students electing public history as their area of emphasis will need to complete 36 credit hours, at least 30 of which must be in history and 12 of which must be in history courses at the 500 level.
-All M.A. candidates must take the graduate level course in historiography, and the graduate level Colloquium appropriate to their areas of interest.
-Candidates electing United States or non-United States history as their areas of emphasis will need to prepare a thesis for 6 credit hours.
-Candidates electing public history will be required to take two courses, H542: Public History and a colloquium (H650) in Historical Agencies, and do an internship in public history for six credit hours.
+All M.A. candidates must take the graduate level course in historiography and the graduate level colloquium appropriate to their areas of interest.
+Candidates electing United States or non-United States history as their area of emphasis will need to prepare a thesis for 6 credit hours.
+Candidates electing public history will be required to take two courses, H542 Public History and H650 Colloquium in United States History: Public History, and to do an internship in public history for 4 credit hours.

-Candidates for the degree must declare their area of interest, United States, non-United States, or public history, before completing 15 hours of graduate work.
-Depending upon their areas of interest, students may need to take some of their course work at the Bloomington campus.
+Candidates for the degree must declare their area of interest-United States, non-United States, or public history-before completing 15 credit hours of graduate work.
+Candidates should consult with director for graduate studies for 300-400 level undergraduate courses that are approved for graduate credit.
+Depending on their area of interest, students may need to take some of their course work at the Bloomington campus.